-Forbes also suggested social enterprises are contributing significantly to Ireland’s economic recovery, especially in job creation” It seems once Ireland formalize the sector and introduce a national policy there will be an opportunity to grow jobs in the sector and deliver further services in community in rural and urban areas.
+Forbes also suggested social enterprises are contributing significantly to Ireland’s economic recovery, especially in job creation” It seems once Ireland formalizes the sector and introduce a national policy there will be an opportunity to grow jobs in the sector and deliver further services in rural and urban communities.

 How is the Irish Social Enterprise Sector Viewed!

 In 2016, the tops 10 countries in the world for social enterprise were recorded as the United States, Canada, United Kingdom, Singapore, Israel, Chile, South Korea, Hong Kong, Malaysia and France.
 Ireland currently ranks in second last place in the list according to research by the Thompson Reuters Foundation (2016)

 The criteria used to determine if there is a favourable environment for social enterprise include:

 - Conditions are favourable for social entrepreneurs to start and grow their businesses

 - It is easy for social entrepreneurs to get grant funding